 - Finally, be sure to use an appropriate thread weight when stitching around the hole edges to prevent unnecessary strain on your fabric or material.

-Following these steps will help ensure your fabric and material is not damaged or frayed when making holes for crochet edging.
+Following these steps will help ensure your fabric and material are not damaged or frayed when making holes for crochet edging.
 Always take the necessary precautions before beginning any project involving fabrics and materials.

 How Do You Securely Attach the Crochet Edging to the Fabric After Making the Holes?

 To attach the crochet edging, start at one end of the fabric and thread your needle with a few feet of thread.
 Starting from the wrong side of the fabric (without knotting the thread), weave it in and out through each hole in the fabric.
+Pull the thread tight as you work your way along, and keep it taut to ensure a secure attachment.
+Once you reach the other end of the fabric, tie a knot on the wrong side of the fabric.
+Finally, clip off any excess threads.

 How Long Should You Allow for Hole-making in Fabric for Crochet Edging?